Jenna Bush Hager: 2004 U.S. presidential election

-She and Barbara asked their father not to run for president in 2000: "Oh, I just wish you wouldn't run.
+Jenna and Barbara asked their father not to run for President of the United States in 2000: "Oh, I just wish you wouldn't run.
 It's going to change our life."
 Her father told them that he and her mother needed to live their lives.
 In the winter of 2003, she and Barbara opted to become involved in the 2004 campaign.
-In response to this decision, she made media appearances during the summer of 2004 prior to the election.
+In response to this decision, she made media appearances during the summer of 2004, prior to the election.
 She and her sister made several joint public appearances, including giving a speech to the Republican Convention on August 31, 2004.
 She made headlines when she was found sticking her tongue out to media photographers at a campaign stop in St. Louis.
-Jenna and Barbara took turns traveling to swing states with their father and also gave a seven-page interview and photo shoot in Vogue.
+Jenna and Barbara took turns traveling to swing states with their father, and they also gave a seven-page interview and photo shoot in Vogue.
 Jenna later confirmed that Barbara and Jenna also developed a friendship with John Kerry's daughters, Alexandra and Vanessa, who campaigned on behalf of their father.

 Career

 Teaching

 Before leaving Washington, D.C. in summer 2006, Hager worked at Elsie Whitlow Stokes Community Freedom Public Charter School for a year and a half as a teacher's aide.
 She took a leave of absence from the charter school position to work at a shelter as part of an internship for UNICEF's Educational Policy Department in Latin America, specifically Panama.
 After her internship for UNICEF, Hager returned to her position at the charter school in Washington, D.C.
-She has done work as a part-time reading coordinator at the SEED Public Charter School in Baltimore, Maryland, and has contributed a monthly news story about education for the Today show.
+She has done work as a part-time reading coordinator at the SEED Public Charter School in Baltimore, Maryland, and she has contributed a monthly news story about education for the Today show.

 Writing

 In 2007, Hager began marketing a book proposal with the assistance of Robert B. Barnett, a Washington attorney.
-The title of the book is Ana's Story: A Journey of Hope and it chronicles her experiences working with UNICEF sponsored charities in Latin America, including visits to drought-stricken Paraguay in 2006, while working as an intern for United Nations Children's Fund.
-HarperCollins announced in March 2007, it would publish the book and it was released September 28, 2007, with an initial printing of 500,000 copies.
-Her share of the profits will go to UNICEF; the remainder will go to the woman whose life is the basis of the book, assisting in the young woman's continuing education.
-During the book tour, Hager appeared on The Ellen DeGeneres Show; during the interview Hager telephoned her parents.
+The title of the book is Ana's Story: A Journey of Hope, and it chronicles her experiences working with UNICEF sponsored charities in Latin America, including visits to drought-stricken Paraguay in 2006, while working as an intern for United Nations Children's Fund.
+HarperCollins announced in March 2007 it would publish the book, and it was released September 28, 2007, with an initial printing of 500,000 copies.
+Her share of the profits will go to UNICEF, while the remainder will go to the woman whose life is the basis of the book, assisting in the young woman's continuing education.
+During the book tour, Hager appeared on The Ellen DeGeneres Show.
+During the interview, Hager telephoned her parents.
 Hager wrote a second book, in conjunction with her mother, designed to encourage children to read.
 The book, entitled Read All About It!, was published on April 22, 2008, also by HarperCollins.

 On November 26, 2012, Hager was named editor-at-large of Southern Living magazine.